YashS664/DSEYrepo/README.md

 # DSEYrepo
-This repo contains the jupyter notebook named DataScienceEcosystemYash
+This repo contains the Jupyter notebook named DataScienceEcosystemYash required for Tools for Data Science Chapter in the course